 Saturday 8 March, The Core from 10am

 Family workshops will be taking place at The Core on Saturday.
 At 10am and 2pm, poet Adrian Johnson invites family groups aged 6 years and above to join in for some surreally good fun and games, colouring and pasting together mini dreamscapes inspired by Solihull.
-Families can also join Alison Penn and Milly Best at 1pm for a fun dance workshop exploring all things surreal through games, dance and movement.
+Also at 10am and 12pm, join Isaac Boothman to create sound collages.
+Families can join Alison Penn and Milly Best at 1pm for a fun dance workshop exploring all things surreal through games, dance and movement.
 Workshops are FREE but must be booked.

 Find out more about the performers: